sahan-panditharathne/Apoc_sensor_module/README.md

 - Enable `DEBUG` mode for verbose serial output to diagnose issues.
 - Ensure all connections are secure and power supply is adequate.
 - Verify that the LoRa frequency matches your regional regulations.

+## Network ID Configuration

+The Network ID is a crucial parameter that MUST be customized for your specific implementation.
+It serves as a filter for the receiver device to process only messages from sensors within its group.

+- Change the `NETWORK_ID` in the code to a unique, short identifier for your sensor network.
+- Keep the Network ID as short as possible (e.g., "WD", "A1") to minimize transmission length.
+- Ensure all sensors in your network and the corresponding receiver use the same Network ID.

+## Unique ID Generation

+The device generates a unique 5-digit ID for each node, which is stored in EEPROM:

+- On first run, it generates a random ID based on sensor readings and analog noise.
+- The ID is stored in EEPROM and reused on subsequent boots.
+- This ensures each node has a persistent, unique identifier.

+Note: The code provided includes additional features and improvements over the previous version, such as multiple sampling for sensor readings, improved error handling, and retry mechanisms for LoRa transmission.